Leonardo-Boss/suckless-site/dwm.suckless.org/patches/centerfirstwindow/index.md

 to `1`:

-   /* class      	instance    title    tags mask     isfloating        CenterThisWindow?     monitor */ { "Xfce4-terminal",  NULL,       NULL,    0,            0,     	     1,		           -1 },
+   /* class      	instance    title    tags mask     isfloating        CenterThisWindow?     monitor */ { "st",              NULL,       NULL,    0,            0,     	     1,		           -1 },

-With one and two clients in master respectively this results in:
+With one and two clients in master respectively results in:

        +-----------------------------+         +-----------------------------+
        |                             |         | +------------+ +----------+ |